-You’ll have the flexibility to shape your minor and hone your language skills in electives that explore topics such as the Spanish Caribbean, History of Romance Languages and Spanish-American Literature.
-And Quinnipiac’s Albert Schweitzer Institute is an exciting resource, sponsoring service trips, educational projects and internship opportunities in countries including Nicaragua, Guatemala and Costa Rica.
+You’ll have the flexibility to shape your minor and hone your language skills in electives that explore a broad range of topics from culture to literature.
+Quinnipiac’s Albert Schweitzer Institute is an exciting resource, sponsoring service trips, educational projects and internship opportunities in countries including Nicaragua, Guatemala and Costa Rica.

 The minor in Spanish offers students a solid foundation in Spanish and a well-rounded entry to the Spanish-speaking cultures with practical benefits in travel and work.
-The minor includes six courses (18 credits).
+The minor includes six courses (18 credits), all of which must be taught in Spanish.
 At least two of the six courses must be at the 300 level.
 A grade of C or higher must be achieved in all courses for the minor.
 At least 9 credits must be taken on campus.

 Minor in Spanish Curriculum

-The minor includes six courses (18 credits).
+The minor includes six courses (18 credits), all of which must be taught in Spanish.
 At least two of the six courses must be at the 300 level.
 A grade of C or higher must be achieved in all courses for the minor.
 At least 9 credits must be taken on campus.

 |Possible courses include:|

 |SP 102||Elementary Spanish II||3|